xmi-schema/xmi-schema-python/src/xmi/v2/models/entities/XmiUnit.md

 ## Relationships

-`XmiStructuralUnit` typically does not have explicit relationships to other entities.
+`XmiUnit` typically does not have explicit relationships to other entities.
 It serves as standalone metadata that describes the unit system used throughout the model.

 ## Purpose and Use Cases

 ### Unit System Documentation

-`XmiStructuralUnit` entries document the units used for specific attributes, enabling:
+`XmiUnit` entries document the units used for specific attributes, enabling:

 1. **Interoperability**: Different software can correctly interpret values
 2. **Validation**: Verify that expected units match actual units